ianepperson/browserbase-python/README.md

 ```
 ## Usage with Playwright

-When creating a session, a [Playwright Page](https://playwright.dev/python/docs/api/class-page) is available on the session object.
+When creating a session, a [Playwright Page](https://playwright.dev/python/docs/api/class-page)
+is available via the session `page` property to control the remote Browserbase browser.

 ```python
 from browserbase.playwright import Browserbase